Mugdha0210/Number_Generator_Checker/README.md

 Steps to install and run :
 1.Download the repository.
 2.Create a virtual environment.
+  Activate the environment.
 In the environment, $ pip install -r requirements.txt 3.In the project directory, use $ python3 canvas.py to run the file.